zenmvvm/ZenMvvm/README.md

 ### Perform Navigation

+The navigation syntax is exactly the same as Xamarin.Forms, with the difference being that its ViewModel first.
+Refer to Xamarin's documentation for more information.
+One can use two different styles of navigation: [routes](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/shell/navigation#routes) (`GotoAsync`),  and/or [hierarchical navigation](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/navigation/hierarchical) (`PushAsync`).

 In order to Navigate, pass INavigationService to the ViewModel's constructor.
 This is only required if your ViewModel needs to control page navigation:

 ```c#